 Routers connect your business to the world, protect information from security threats, and can even decide which computers receive priority over others.

 Beyond those basic networking functions, routers come with additional features to make networking easier or more secure.
 Depending on your needs, for example, you can choose a router with a firewall, a virtual private network (VPN), or an Internet Protocol (IP) communications system.

 An access point* allows devices to connect to the wireless network without cables.
 A wireless network makes it easy to bring new devices online and provides flexible support to mobile workers.

 An access point acts like an amplifier for your network.
 While a router provides the bandwidth, an access point extends that bandwidth so that the network can support many devices, and those devices can access the network from farther away.

 But an access point does more than simply extend Wi-Fi.
 It can also give useful data about the devices on the network, provide proactive security, and serve many other practical purposes.

 *Access points support different IEEE standards.
 Each standard is an amendment that was ratified over time.
 The standards operate on varying frequencies, deliver different bandwidth, and support different numbers of channels.

-The most common type of wireless network system, centralised deployments are traditionally used in campuses where buildings and networks are in close proximity.
+The most common type of wireless network system, centralized deployments are traditionally used in campuses where buildings and networks are in close proximity.
 This deployment consolidates the wireless network, which makes upgrades easier and facilitates advanced wireless functionality.
-Controllers are based on-premises and are installed in a centralised location.
+Controllers are based on-premises and are installed in a centralized location.